 What qualifies as a fender bender?

-- Rear-end collisions at speeds under 15 mph
+- Rear-end collisions under 15 mph

-- Slow-speed sideswipes in traffic or while merging
+- Slow-speed sideswipes during traffic or merging

 - Backing into posts, curbs, or garage doors